 We worked with a number of organisations to test a pre-release version of the Application Programming Interface (API), and feedback was embraced for a June 2020 release of the production API.
 The Application Programming Interface (API) went live, as scheduled, on 30 June 2020.
 For details, visit our dedicated webpage on the Air Quality API.

 This air quality data streaming service has been used by a number of users from a range of organisations, for a number of applications – including health-related research and environmental influences on air quality.
 Soon, the Air Quality API will also be available through the Sharing and Enabling Environmental Data in NSW (SEED) website.

-We will adopt a ‘mobile first’ modular design approach, adhering to standards including the NSW Digital Design System, WCAG 2.0 AA compliance, and an updated approach to air quality data reporting.
-The proposed design is intended to be simple, efficient and relevant for the general public.
-The design is close to being final, with the subsequent development of the website to be undertaken during November 2020.
+We have adopted a 'mobile first' modular design approach, adhering to standards including the NSW Digital Design System, WCAG 2.0 AA compliance, and an updated approach to air quality data reporting.

 The updated website has been designed in consultation with key community and health department stakeholders.
 We also undertook subsequent engagements with the public following Australia’s black summer fires, to gather insights on health messaging and data preferences.
 This phase included conducting online user surveys, interviews with members of the general public, and evaluative research for usability testing of mobile prototypes with members of the public.